 Living with a roommate, whether a complete stranger or best friend, has the potential to be one of the most rewarding aspects of your college experience.
 All roommate pairs will be asked to complete a roommate agreement.
 This agreement encourages honest and open communication between roommates, and establishes agreement for standards to be followed in the room.
-No agreement is permitted to contain clauses that allow for the violation of any University or Residence Life policy.

 It is important that roommates talk to each other often.
 If problems arise that you are unable to work out with your roommate, seek out the assistance of a Resident Advisor or Hall Director.
 They will be more than willing to help make your life in a residence hall most enjoyable!